 7. Water sports

 It will come as no surprise that an island archipelago like Hawaii is a mecca for water sports enthusiasts.
+It remains as one of the best non-touristy things to do in the state.
 Its location amid the trade winds of the mid-Pacific has made it something of a surfers’ paradise - the big waves and turquoise waters having cast their spell on many a visitor.
 But it isn’t just surfing that brings water sports enthusiasts to flock to the islands.
 They are naturally a popular sailing spot too.
 And the reefs and atolls of the archipelago are also a huge draw among snorkellers and scuba divers who are eager to encounter some of the spectacular marine species that call Hawaii their home.
 Indeed, the islands act as a natural barrier to the ocean’s currents.
 This has made the local waters exceptionally fertile for sea life - from green turtles to spiny lobsters and much more.

 8. Excellent weather